 Before you go:

-Due to the newest city regulations in regards to COVID-19 many of the parks in Austin are experiencing closures and reduced occupancy.
 Please visit Austin Parks and Recreations for the latest updates before you make plans to visit a park.

 Don’t forget the Texas summer essentials; water and bug spray.